rajdeep-ray/rajdeep-ray.github.io/index.md

 *July 2021 - October 2021*

-* Contributed to the development of a career fulfilment platform used by colleges and universities with over 6000+ users.
+* **Contributed to Career Fulfillment Platform:** Developed features for a platform used by colleges and universities, serving 6000+ users.
-* Added a new feature to production that allowed admins to export details into an Excel sheet, improving data management and accessibility.
+* **Developed Production-Ready APIs:** Designed, developed, and debugged APIs to production level, ensuring seamless functionality and reliability.
-* Demonstrated proficiency in implementing Hasura(GraphQL Engine), improving query performance and minimizing data complexity.
+* **Enhanced Data Export Functionality:** Designed and implemented APIs for convenient export of 1000+ rows of data from the dashboard, improving data management and accessibility.

 ### **Software Developer - Internship**, [Deltanow](https://deltanow.net/)
 <!-- ### [Deltanow](https://deltanow.net/) | Software Developer - Internship -->